STORY

 I also attracted works furthering the self-realization and empowerment of Latina women.

-Given the times, I was thrilled at the opportunity to tap into what inspires and motivates today’s multifaceted Latina.
-The multiple and on-going programs I directed and produced for Yahoo en español contributed to the shaping of the U.S. Latina identity in the media.
-I still remember the excitement at knowing that certain things had never been said for a first generation Latina audience before.
+Given the times, I was thrilled at the opportunity to tap into what inspires and motivates today's multifaceted Latina.
+The multiple and ongoing programs I directed and produced for Yahoo en español contributed to shaping the U.S. Latina identity in the media.
+I still remember the excitement at knowing that certain things had never been said for a first-generation Latina audience before.
 The language and pop culture sensibility I used to engage them had to ring true with a woman still straddling the thinking from back home while working hard to assimilate into a new country.
 The networks and brands knew the growing numbers and the vastness of reach.
-The juggling of different countries and accents was not lost on them and they trusted that I could make those nuances come to life while finding a strong, singular voice that would speak to all Latinas through their shared experience.
-Perhaps the biggest challenge was that I had to conduct the business of creating branded entertainment ideas with the upmost professionalism in English or “brand speak” to then switch over to copy-level writing in Spanish that would hit home with Latina viewers.
+The juggling of different countries and accents was not lost on them, and they trusted that I could make those nuances come to life while finding a strong, singular voice that would speak to all Latinas through their shared experience.
+Perhaps the biggest challenge was that I had to conduct the business of creating branded entertainment ideas with the utmost professionalism in English or "brand speak" to then switch over to copy-level writing in Spanish that would hit home with Latina viewers.
 I had been preparing for that challenge my whole life, and hours of content later, I was now fluent in another language that would pave the way for my next venture.

 Jackie Cruz and Diane Guerrero of Orange is the New Black fame on set for Vivala